 I received my PhD in history from the University of Toronto in 2006 and my MA from Queen’s University in 2001.
 Prior to joining Laurier, I was an assistant professor at the University of Southern Mississippi from 2007-2011.

-I recently completed a entitled Out of his Mind: Masculinity and mental illness in Victorian Britain.
-The main focus of my research is on representations of men’s mental illness in Victorian culture.
+I recently completed a monograph entitled Out of his Mind: Masculinity and mental illness in Victorian Britain.
+The main focus of this research is on representations of men’s mental illness in Victorian culture.
 This project entails a multi-textual approach, including medical registers, fiction, autobiographies and popular media.
 Ideas about mental illness were as much a creation of popular culture as medical research, and my work explores those connections.

 I previously completed a SSHRC-funded digital humanities project on contrasting views of Jack the Ripper’s London.
 This heart of the project is titled "Mapping Ripper's Whitechapel," an open-access website tracing popular representations of crime, poverty, and sexuality in the Victorian press from 1885-1895.